Diana Muldaur: 1970s–1980s

-Muldaur had a recurring role on the seven-season Dennis Weaver mystery anthology McCloud as Chris Couglin, McCloud's love interest.
+Muldaur had a recurring role on the seven-season Dennis Weaver mystery series McCloud as Chris Coughlin, McCloud's love interest.
 Her character was introduced in the pilot episode in 1970, and made her last of 16 appearances in April 1977.
 She reprised her role as Chris for the 1989 reunion movie The Return of Sam McCloud.

 Muldaur was cast as conservationist Joy Adamson in the television drama Born Free about Elsa the Lioness.
 Filming for the ambitious project, which co-starred Gary Collins, took place in Kenya, and the NBC series, which debuted in the fall of 1974, lasted one season.
 Guest stars on Born Free included several of Muldaur's future co-stars, including Alex Cord (Chosen Survivors) and Susan Dey (L.A.
 Law).

-In 1979, Muldaur starred with David Huddleston in the short-lived NBC sitcom Hizzonner, which lasted just seven episodes and co-starred Kathy Cronkite, daughter of news presenter Walter Cronkite.
+In 1979, Muldaur starred with David Huddleston in the short-lived NBC sitcom Hizzonner, which lasted just seven episodes and co-starred Kathy Cronkite, daughter of news anchor Walter Cronkite.
 She played the mayor's secretary, Ginny.

 First an Emmy-winning miniseries and then a weekly drama, A Year in the Life was a critical success for NBC, with a cast including Richard Kiley and Sarah Jessica Parker.
 As Dr. Alice Foley, Muldaur praised the show as an example of how television was becoming more realistic about women.

 Star Trek: The Next Generation

 Muldaur is known for playing "dignified, sophisticated characters".
 Gene Roddenberry was already familiar with Muldaur from her second-season appearance in the Star Trek episode, "Return to Tomorrow", and later in a third-season appearance in "Is There in Truth No Beauty?".
 He subsequently cast her in his 1973 TV movie Planet Earth.
-Consequently, for the second season of Star Trek: The Next Generation, Roddenberry chose her specifically to replace the outgoing Gates McFadden (who was let go at the insistence of one of the show's first-season producers).
+Consequently, for the second season of Star Trek: The Next Generation, Roddenberry chose her specifically to replace the outgoing Gates McFadden (who was let go at the insistence of the show's first-season producer Maurice Hurley).
 Muldaur was cast to play the role of Dr. Pulaski, the new chief medical officer.
 "We needed someone with a little more of an edge," Rick Berman explained of the choice.
 "Kate's a strong, confident woman with an edge who can hold her own with Captain Picard.
 Their relationship is not all that unlike the one between Kirk and McCoy ... although from the onset we had no intention of trying to duplicate the original team."